vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 187

 philosophy.
-The latter is more important than the former, not so much because it can liberate a person right in his life time, as because the Dīkşā is inefficacious in bringing about salvation without the assistance of the Bauddha jñāna”.
+The latter is more important than the former, not so much because it can liberate a person right in his life time, as because the Dīkṣā is inefficacious in bringing about salvation without the assistance of the Bauddha jñāna”.

 There are four ways to liberation, Anupāya, Sāmbhava, Sākta and Anava.
 Each of these does not directly lead to the realisation of the Ultimate Reality.
 Each of the Succeeding, in the above order, leads to that which immediately precedes.
 It is the first alone which can be called the direct means.
 The difference, however, between the first and the second i. e.
 Anupāya and Sāmbhava, is very slight.
 The former, therefore, is not counted as a separate way in some authoritative books of the system.
 In fact it is regarded as the highest stage of the latter (Sāmbhava).

 Antoner.
 Billeder At some places the word "Samāveśa' is found substituted 9 for "Upāya" It is defined as a merging into its ultimate form, the highest reality? of that which, being apparently separate from the Ultimate, is limited.
 This gives us some idea of the chief point of distinction between one of the ways and the rest.
 The word "Samāveśa" literally means "complete or perfect immersion". l.
 There are four such immersions.
 Beginning from the last, each one leads to the preceding one, up to the first, which alone is considered to be the direct way to salvation i. e. the realisation or the recognition of the Ultimate Reality.
 This process of immersion appears to be a complete reversal of that of emergence.
-Or, to put it more clearly, the process involved in Mokşa is the complete reverse of
+Or, to put it more clearly, the process involved in Mokṣa is the complete reverse of

 1. T A., 1, 81-2.
 4. T. A., 1, 255-6.
 7. T. A., I, 205.